myeongjae-kim/return-fetch/README.md

    1. Implementing request and response interceptors
    2. Specifying a baseUrl
    3. Setting a default header
 2. **No peer dependencies**.
 I decided not to use any other libraries.
-This is because I wanted to keep the library as light as possible, and running any execution environments which have `fetch` (e.g. Node.js, Web Browsers, React Native).
+This is because I would like to keep the library as light as possible, and running any execution environments which have `fetch` (e.g. Node.js, Web Browsers, React Native, Web Workers).
 3. It should be easy to add interceptors.
 4. The code to add interceptors should be reusable and able to maintain the **Single Responsibility Principle (SRP)**, and it should be possible to combine interceptors that adhere to the SRP.